p-jbarbosa/svg-component/README.md

 ## Strategy

-The strategy implemented followed this steps:
+The strategy implemented followed these steps:

 1. publish the whole SVG content into a DOM element, using the HTML object tag;
 1. after SVG content has been loaded into the DOM, for each record available on the datasource result set: